Selling Your Home in Spring: Seven Key Stats Every Seller Should Know

 Not all agents hold mid-week inspections, so there is less competition to attract potential buyers.
 It also provides an alternative for busy families or shift workers who may be unable to attend on a weekend.

-More buyers in spring could potentially mean more competition for your home and result in a higher result.
+More buyers in spring often mean stronger competition for your home, which can help you achieve a higher result.
 If there are multiple offers on your property, then you may just achieve top dollar.

 But according to CoreLogic, sales volumes across some cities have also decreased during previous springs when the market was experiencing a downturn.
 So, success, of course, is always dependent on market conditions.

-Determining a home's value is far from simple.
-It relies heavily on factors such as property valuations, appraisals, the structural integrity of the house, and broader economic conditions.
+Determining a home’s value is never straightforward.
+It depends on a range of factors such as property valuations, appraisals, the structural integrity of the house, and broader economic

-Your LJ Hooker agent can provide you with an insight into what is happening with prices in your neighbourhood.
+Your local LJ Hooker agent can give you clear insights into what’s happening with prices in your neighbourhood and help you understand where your property sits in the market.

 "After such an extended period of growth, spring is a good time for sellers to get an appraisal to see how much equity they have in their home," Mr Tiller said.

 Spring can be a great time to sell property in a popular school zone.
 Many families will be keen to secure a new home in their chosen area before the start of the New Year.
-This sense of urgency often leads to higher turnout at open homes.
+This sense of urgency often leads to higher turnout at open homes and better outcomes for the seller.

 "The looming new school year can certainly provide an incentive for families to take action, particularly if the property is within their desired area," Mr Tiller said.